petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 This is what the sequence of unstashing a message looks like:

 ![Unstashing a Single Message with Akka.NET Actors](images/actor-unstashing-single-message.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson5/images/actor-unstashing-single-message.gif).

 #### Unstashing the Entire Stash at Once
 If we need to unstash *everything* in our actor's `Stash` all at once, we can use the `Stash.UnstashAll()` method to push the entire contents of the `Stash` into the front of the mailbox.

 Here's what calling `Stash.UnstashAll()` looks like:
 ![Unstashing all stashed messages at once with Akka.NET Actors](images/actor-unstashing-all-messages.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson5/images/actor-unstashing-all-messages.gif).

 ### Do messages stay in their original order when they come out of the `Stash`?
 It depends on how you take them out of the `Stash`.